apache/iotdb/docs/UserGuide/Cluster/Cluster-Setup.md

 1. JDK>=1.8.
 2. Max open file 65535.
 3. Disable the swap memory.
-4. Ensure that data/confignode directory has been cleared when starting the ConfigNode for the first time, and data/datanode directory has been cleared when starting the DataNode for the first time
+4. Ensure that data/confignode directory has been cleared when starting ConfigNode for the first time, and data/datanode directory has been cleared when starting DataNode for the first time
 5. Turn off the firewall of the server if the entire cluster is in a trusted environment.
 6. By default, IoTDB Cluster will use ports 22277, 22278 for the ConfigNode and 6667, 8777, 9003, 40010 and 50010 for the DataNode.